github/docs/content/issues/quickstart.md

 In this guide, you will learn how to create and set up a repository for collaborating with a team, create issue templates {% if currentVersion == "free-pro-team@latest" %}and forms{% endif %}, open issues and use task lists to break down work, and establish a project board for organizing and tracking issues.

 ## Creating a repository
-When starting a new project, initiative or feature, the first step is to create a repository.
+When starting a new project, initiative, or feature, the first step is to create a repository.
 Repositories contain all of your project's files and give you a place to collaborate with others and manage your work.
 For more information, see "[Creating a new repository](/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-new-repository)".

 You can set up repositories for different purposes based on your needs.
 The following are some common use cases: